Feastio

 Drinks

 Owamni by The Sioux Chef offers hot and iced Indigenous teas blended by Anahata Herbals.
 I enjoyed an iced Nimaammaa made from raspberry leaf, nettle, oatstraw, lemon balm, and peppermint.
 Coffee is currently sourced from Copper Cup Roastery, an Indigenous-owned company.
 Lattes can be sweetened with agave, maple, or honey.
-A small selection of flavored sodas and zero-proof cocktails are also available.
+A small selection of flavored sodas and zero-proof cocktails is also available.

 For alcoholic beverages, Owamni primarily sources its wine and beer from BIPOC (Black, Indigenous, People of Color) and women-led producers.
 The small, curated wine list features selections from Minnesota to Mexico and California to New Zealand.